And I Have Been: Critical reception

-And I Have Been has received critical acclaim from music critics.
+And I Have Been has received critical acclaim.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received a score of 79, indicating "generally favorable reviews".
 Arun Starkey of Far Out magazine described the album as Clementine's greatest, noting specifically the "unfettered genius" of the song "Last Movement of Hope" and metaphorically comparing it to Edward Hopper's paintings and the work of Clementine's childhood hero, Erik Satie.
 Alex Diggins reviewing in The Daily Telegraph highlights the surprising spirit of domesticity in the album at times noting the song "Auxiliary" depicts Clementine accepting the complexities of fatherhood lightheartedly as he sings to his wife, Flo Morrissey, about the harsh truths of parenthood.
 He also points out the relentlessness of the song "Lovelustreman" and the expansiveness of the album's closing track "Recommence".
 Comparing Clementine's previous work, notably I Tell a Fly, Tanatat Khuttapan from Far Out identifies that, his new work stays away from experimentalism but embraced a rather explosive meticulous glide and within it are hidden cryptic like but meaningful occurrences that eventually unveils its head.
 He also discovers that in lieu of the performances- they are tamed and doesn't leave impression but his lyrics succeeds nonetheless.
 Ludovic Hunter-Tilley of the Financial Times lamented that, despite the album's "arresting" opening lyrics on "Residue", the songs remain inferior to Clementine's previous work.
 He also decried the short lengths of some songs and deemed them "less expressive", concluding that Clementine has "underestimated his capabilities."
 The Observer's Kitty Empire indicated that the album is more straightforward than previous work but painfully elegant.
 She also briefly touched on the song "Genesis", describing it as an ode to Clementine's complex heritage.
 Reviewing for Mojo, Tom Doyle felt that the album retained the singer's quirks while offering a more accessible sound.
 Doyle concludes that, if Clementine retires from music, then And I Have Been finds him seeking outward justification.